NBISweden/workshop-bioinformatics-for-PIs/session-hands-on/hands-on.md

 ```
 <br />

-:computer: **Run** FastQC on all the .fastq.gz files located in the _transcriptome/DATA_. **Direct the output** to the  _fastqc_ folder. :bulb: Check the FastQC option for input and output files. :bulb: We will use a bash loop here, but you can of course run separate commands for each file.
+:computer: **Run** FastQC on all `.fastq.gz` files located in the _transcriptome/DATA_. **Direct the output** to the  _fastqc_ folder. :bulb: Check the FastQC option for input and output files. :bulb: We will use a bash loop here, but you can of course run separate commands for each file.

 ```bash
 for i in /proj/g2019018/nobackup/<username>/transcriptome/DATA/*.fastq.gz